American Women’s Hospital Services

 - Experiences from the Field: Bolivia

 The AWHS Overseas Assistance Grant provides assistance with transportation costs up to $1,000 connected with pursuing medical studies in an off-campus setting where the medically neglected will benefit.
-The grants are awarded to national full AMWA student members completing their second, third or fourth year of an accredited U.S. medical or osteopathic medical school or to full AMWA resident members.
+The grants are awarded to national full AMWA student members who have completed their pre-clinical years in an accredited U.S. medical or osteopathic medical school or to full AMWA resident members.
 Applicants must spend a minimum of four weeks and no longer than one year in a sponsored program which will serve the needs of the medically under-served.

 For more information contact AWHS@amwa-doc.org.
 Please be sure to read application guidelines to be sure that your project aligns with our mission to improve the health of women and children globally.Overseas Assistance Grant — Application Overseas Assistant Grant — Guidelines